Caregiver Support · Crisis Resources

 Crisis & Mental Health Resources for Caregivers

-If you're in crisis, you're not alone — and help is available right now.
-These lines are free, confidential, and staffed by people who understand.
-You don't have to be suicidal to call.
-Call if you're overwhelmed, stuck, or just need to hear another voice.
+If you're overwhelmed, scared, or not sure what to do next, you're not alone — and help is available right now.
+These crisis hotlines for caregivers are free, confidential, and answered by people who understand.
+You don't have to be at your breaking point to call.
+You don't even need a reason.

 Immediate danger